mmul-it/kubelab/README.md

-# Kubelab: a Kubernetes role for Ansible
+# Kubelab: Kubernetes cluster management Ansible role

 This role can be used to deploy a Kubernetes cluster with a fully automated and idempotent implementation of several components.